Automated Biking Network Planning

 A turn-key solution for biking network analysis and planning for your city.

-• A custom-built routing engine that is ultra-fast, allowing for the analysis of many scenarios for your city.
+• A custom-built routing engine that is ultra-fast, (20x faster benchmark than the fastest available: OSRM), allowing for the analysis of many scenarios for your city.

 • We use only open data, so there are no data costs or privacy concerns.

-• Road conflation technology allows combining city's open data with OpenStreetMap data.
+• Road conflation technology allows combining city's open data (Shapefiles) with OpenStreetMap data.

 • Results presented both as image and as vector data (Shapefile or similar).